ddev/ddev.com/src/pages/blog/one-minute-wordpress.md

 ### Demo Requirements

 DDEV is written in [Go](https://golang.org/) and leverages [Docker](https://www.docker.com/).
-These two choices help keep the end-user requirements down to a minimum.
+These two choices help keep the end user requirements down to a minimum.
 In short, you simply need the following:

-- git
+- Git
-- docker
+- Docker
 - a text editor
 - a terminal app
 - DDEV ([see our one-line installer](https://github.com/drud/ddev#installation-script) and [other install instructions](https://ddev.readthedocs.io/en/latest/#installation))